espilioto/TFOI/README.md

 This basically is a text parser that reads the game's log.
 It identifies certain events (like picking up an item) and presents them to the user, so that anyone can catch up with just a glance.

-When the run finishes, it inserts the run's data into a database.
+When the run finishes, it inserts the run's data into a local SQLite database.
 That data will be available to the user through various screens like:
 * Run log
 * Item-related data